hexagonit/hexagonit.recipe.cmmi/hexagonit/recipe/cmmi/README.txt

 ``environment-section``

-    Name of a section that provides environment variables that will be used to update ``os.environ`` before executing the recipe.
+    Name of a section that provides environment variables that will be used to augment the variables read from ``os.environ`` before executing the recipe.

+    This recipe does not modify ``os.environ`` directly.
+External commands run as part of the recipe (e.g. make, configure, etc.) get an augmented environment when they are forked.
+Python hook scripts are passed the augmented as a parameter.

     The values of the environment variables may contain references to other existing environment variables (including themselves) in the form of Python string interpolation variables using the dictionary notation.
-These references will be expanded before ``os.environ`` is updated.
+These references will be expanded using values from ``os.environ``.
 This can be used, for example, to append to the ``PATH`` variable, e.g.::

         [component]
         recipe = hexagonit.recipe.cmmi
-        environment-section = environment
+        environment-section =
+            environment

         [environment]
         PATH = %(PATH)s:${buildout:directory}/bin